How a Cheese Manufacturer is Meeting Growing Customer Demand

 Wave 3: Implementing Reliability Excellence to Apply Best Practices

-Having executed the Wave 1 and 2 phases of our Rx program, the company is working with LCE’s experts to close the identified gaps and apply Rx best practices to achieve their goals: improved reliability, reduced maintenance costs, increased production capacity, and development of a culture of ownership through an engaged workforce.
+Having executed the Wave 1 and 2 phases of our Rx program, the company worked with LCE’s experts to close the identified gaps and apply Rx best practices to achieve their goals: improved reliability, reduced maintenance costs, increased production capacity, and development of a culture of ownership through an engaged workforce.

 Ensuring an efficient implementation with a Global Design Approach and Atlas®

-The Global Design Workshop accelerates the time for gaining agreement and acceptance of new work processes across multiple departments and operations.
+A Global Design Workshop accelerates the time for gaining agreement and acceptance of new work processes across multiple departments and operations.
 The workshop included a multi-day review of business objectives and allowed cross-functional core team members to select and revise the best-practice work processes, procedures, metrics, and step definitions from the Gold Standards, as well as identify roles for the processes.
 This workshop was designed to provide these benefits:

 - Buy-in for personnel to achieve best-practice work processes